burnedikt/diasend-nightscout-bridge/readme.md

 Depending on your use case and requirements, you may not need a synchronization solution from diasend to nightscout as provided by this project.

-If all you need is to monitor the glucose values remotely via nightscout and don't want to use diasend for it, or the delay of uploading to diasend and synchronizing to nightscout (5+ minutes) is unbearable, I recommend taking a look at running [xDrip in Companion mode][xDrip Companion] which will provide glucose values faster to nightscout than this project can.
+If all you need is to monitor the glucose values remotely via nightscout and don't want to use diasend for it, or the delay of uploading to diasend and synchronizing to nightscout (5+ minutes) is unbearable, I recommend taking a look at running [xDrip in Companion mode][xdrip companion] which will provide glucose values faster to nightscout than this project can.

 However, if you need to see more data than the pure continuous glucose values (CGV) within nightscout, e.g. insulin boli, carb corrections, basal rates or temporary adjustments of basal rates, the diasend-nightscout-bridge has got you covered.

 And finally - you don't have to pick: You can run both the xDrip Companion and the diasend-nightscout-bridge to get the best out of both worlds: Near-Realtime blood glucose monitoring and trends as well as proper import of all treatments issued via CamAPS FX / stored on diasend.
-For more details, see [here][xDrip + bridge]
+For more details, see [here][xdrip + bridge]

 ## Configuration